If you like ancient ruins and natural wonders of the world, then you’ll have a blast with these fun things to do in Pamukkale.

 Go at sunset!

-If running off a mountain into thin air is fun for you there are companies offering tandem paragliding over the travertines and Hierapolis.
+If running off a mountain into thin air is fun for you there are companies offering tandem paragliding over Pamukkale and Hierapolis.

-We aren’t thrill seekers but we liked watching the paragliders floating across the sky.
-Their bright colours were a striking contrast to the blue and white terraces and we thought they looked like giant butterflies.
+We aren’t thrill seekers but we liked watching the paragliders.
+Their bright colours were striking against the blue and white terraces.
+And we thought they looked like giant butterflies floating across the sky.

 If this is something you’d like to do, make sure you check a company’s safety record and insurance before booking them.
 Try asking at your hostel or hotel’s reception for recommendations as they should know who the best operators are.